kampersanda/small-bwt/README.md

 $ cargo run --release -p tools -- -i english.50MB -o english.50MB.bwt -t
 ```

+With a Desktop PC (Intel i7, 16 GB), the DNA text of size 385 MiB from [Pizza&Chili Corpus](http://pizzachili.dcc.uchile.cl/texts.html)
+was transformed in 6.8 minutes using maximum resident set size of 727 MiB.

 ## Benchmarks

 `benches` provides benchmarks on the time performance for English texts